Title IX –Sex Discrimination Reporting and Grievance Process

 VI.
 FORMAL INVESTIGATION

 1. Meeting with Reporting Party.
-Within 5 business days of the completion of a preliminary inquiry, and if a determination is not able to be made based on the preliminary inquiry, Coordinator shall reach out to the Reporting Party and schedule a meeting to discuss the Allegations and/or any findings from the preliminary inquiry and next steps, including any opportunity for informal resolution in accordance with Section VI(B) below.
+Within 5 business days of the completion of a preliminary inquiry, and if a determination is not able to be made based on the preliminary inquiry, Coordinator shall reach out to the Reporting Party and schedule a meeting to discuss the Allegations and/or any findings from the preliminary inquiry and next steps, including an opportunity for informal resolution in accordance with Section VI(B) below.
 The Reporting Party shall have the right to bring an advocate or advisor to all meetings in accordance with EVMS HR Grievance Policy, Student Handbook Policy, and/or Institutional Compliance Policy as applicable.

 2. Meeting with Responding Party.
-Within 7 business days of the meeting with the Reporting Party, the Coordinator shall reach out to the Responding Party and schedule a meeting to discuss the Allegations and/or any findings from the preliminary inquiry and next steps including any opportunity for informal resolution in accordance with Section VI(B) below.
+Within 7 business days of the meeting with the Reporting Party, the Coordinator shall reach out to the Responding Party and schedule a meeting to discuss the Allegations and/or any findings from the preliminary inquiry and next steps including an opportunity for informal resolution in accordance with Section VI(B) below.
 The Responding Party shall have the right to bring an advocate or advisor to all meetings in accordance with EVMS HR Grievance Policy, Student Handbook Policy, and/or Institutional Compliance Policy as applicable.

 B. Post-Complaint Informal Resolution.
 After a Report or Grievance is made Administrative Communication is the only option for informal resolution unless the Coordinator agrees otherwise and both the Reporting Party and Responding Party agree to participate.
-Informal resolution is never appropriate for Grievances that involve domestic violence, dating violence, sexual violence, threat of imminent harm or if the Responding Party has been the subject of prior Grievances and, in such instances a formal investigation must be conducted.
-If Coordinator determines that informal resolution is an appropriate resolution, the following shall apply:
+Informal resolution is never appropriate for Grievances that involve domestic violence, dating violence, sexual violence, a threat of imminent harm or if the Responding Party has been the subject of prior Grievances and, in such instances, a formal investigation must be conducted.
+If the Coordinator determines that informal resolution is an appropriate resolution, the following shall apply: